Cheque fraud

-Cheque fraud or check fraud (American English) is a category of criminal acts that involve making the unlawful use of cheques to illegally acquire or borrow funds that do not exist within the account balance or account-holder's legal ownership.
-Most methods involve taking advantage of the float (the time between the negotiation of the cheque and its clearance at the cheque writer's financial institution) to draw out these funds.
+Cheque fraud (Commonwealth English) or check fraud (American English) is a category of criminal acts that involve the unlawful use of cheques to illegally acquire or (effectively) to borrow funds that do not exist within an account balance or account-holder's legal ownership.
+Most methods involve taking advantage of the float (the money made available by a bank for a time between the presentation or negotiation of the cheque, and its clearance at the cheque writer's financial institution) so as to draw out or permit access to funds.
 Specific kinds of cheque fraud include cheque kiting, where funds are deposited before the end of the float period to cover the fraud, and paper hanging, where the float offers the opportunity to write fraudulent cheques but the account is never replenished.

 Types of cheque fraud

 Cheque kiting

 Cheque kiting full refers to use of the float to take advantage and delay the notice of non-existent funds.

 Embezzlement

 While some cheque kiters fully intend to bring their accounts into good standing, others, often known as paper hangers, have pure fraud in mind, attempting to "take the money and run."